Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.MinAPIVersion.md

         "Premium"
       ],
       "metadata": {
-        "description": "The pricing tier of this API Management service" }
+        "description": "The pricing tier of this API Management service."
+      }
     },
     "skuCount": {